stephenholtz/provisioning/README.md

 ##windows
 * chocolatey used to provision new windows installs
-* every install listed in choco.installs
+* installed apps / tools are listed in .bat file
+* run provision_win8_ws.bat file as administrator

 ##linux
 * work in progress